Baltoli/project-docs/notes/log.md

   of disabling it in the static analysis tool.
 * Starting to build the Z3-based model checking tool for integration with the current setup.

+# 25/4/2017

+* Continuing to integrate the Z3-based solver into a new version of the model checker.
+* Think the checker needs a good bit of refactoring work done to it - it's piling up code in a bad way.
+Lots of duplicate parameters being passed around.
+* I think that we want to run the inlining passes before instantiating a checker.
+Then, each usage check can safely instantiate a separate checker.
+  This means that shared state such as constraints, fsm etc. can be class properties rather than being passed around all the time.
+* Each checker instance shares a module, but we can have a static mutex as before to guard the argument lookup.
+Or do we?
+Each trace function is in its own module, so isn't shared.
+Each depth can create its own trace functions and modify them to get arguments safely - more parallelism.
+* Problem is that inlining depends on the bound function - how to deal with this?
+* Can make the checker's data dependencies smaller still by having it take an inlined function directly - doesn't need the module then.
+* Working on improving the interface of the new model checker, but hampered by WiFi blocking the VPN for now.
+* Looking into writing up a section in the dissertation about the new SMT-based approach.